-In this example, after installing Torque with PAM enabled, you would add the following two lines to /etc/pam.d/sshd:
+In this example, after installing Torque with PAM enabled, you would add the following two lines to /etc/pam.d/sshd (on the compute nodes):

-'''

-account required pam_pbssimpleauth.so account required pam_access.so
+account required pam pbssimpleauth.so account required pam access.so

-'''

-In /etc/security/access.conf make sure all users who access the compute node are added to the configuration.
-This is an example which allows the users root, george, allen, and michael access.
+Host Security 109 Also, in /etc/security/access.conf on the compute nodes, make sure to add all users who access the node to the configuration.
+This example permits node access to users root, george, allen, and michael.

-'''

--:ALL EXCEPT root george allen michael torque:ALL
+-: ALL EXCEPT root george allen michael torque: ALL

-'''

-With this configuration, if user george has a job currently running on the compute node, george can use ssh to login to the node.
-If there are currently no jobs running, george is disconnected when attempting to login.
+With this configuration, if user george has a job currently running on the compute node, george can use ssh to open sessions to the node.
+If george currently has no running jobs on a node, ssh will refuse login attempts to that node as that user, and will close the connection.

-Torque PAM is good at keeping users out who do not have jobs running on a compute node.
+The Torque PAM module will keep users out unless they have jobs running on a compute node.
 However, it does not have the ability to force a user to log out once they are in.
-To accomplish this use epilogue or prologue scripts to force users off the system.
+To accomplish this, use epilogue or prologue scripts to force users off the system.